selirah/tryhackme-simple-task-app/README.md

 ## Challenge Encountered

-The only challenge I faced has to do with the package used for hashing user password `bcryptjs`.
+The only challenge I faced had to do with the package used for hashing user password `bcryptjs`.
 This package uses `commonjs` instead of `module`.
 The `module` setting in the `tsconfig.json` is a `NodeNext` and that of the `package.json` file is `module`. bcrypt does not support esm compatibility options.
 This was preventing the backend from building successfully in CI/CD.
-The solution was to use default import instead of named import from bcryptjs and this solved the issue.
+The solution was to update the `tsconfig.json` file to accept `commonjs` and also remove the type from the `package.json`.